Federal Service Language Academy (FSLA)

 We have had as many as 220 applicants for 144 slots.
 Admissions decisions are based primarily on the 250 word essay, with secondary emphasis on grade point average and physical fitness.
 There is no format to the essay; however, we will consider those who most closely fit the intent of the FSLA, as set forth in the criteria for participants.
 In your essay, you should clearly address these topics: interest in a federal service career, interest in foreign languages, and interest in fitness.

-After you have been accepted to the program, you may pay by credit card, personal check or cash.
+After you have been accepted to the program, you may pay by credit card or personal check.
+Checks should be made payable to University of North Georgia with "FSLA" in the memo.
+Cash is not accepted.
 Detailed instructions will be provided with your registration packet.

 If you are flying into Hartsfield-Jackson Atlanta International Airport, there are a few things to keep in mind.